About the hall

 The Hall's library specialises in theology and philosophy with over 35,000 volumes and takes a number of periodicals that are not available elsewhere in Oxford.
 There is a strong holding in Patristic literature, scripture, and books and journals on the thought of St Thomas Aquinas.

-A computer catalogue allows one-stop searches for works in both the Blackfriars library and the libraries of the central University, including the Bodleian.
+A computer catalogue allows one-stop searches for works both in the Blackfriars library and in the libraries of the central University, including the Bodleian.
 There are computers linked to the electronic databases and resources of Blackfriars and the University, and wireless internet access.

 All study bedrooms are equipped with networked connections and WiFi access.
 WiFi access is also available in other rooms, including the library, JCR and teaching rooms.
 A computer suite provides printers and PCs for student use, and the library contains additional terminals.

 Sport, music and college facilities

 Students, fellows and staff organise frequent social events.
 Highlights in Blackfriars’ social calendar include the Thanksgiving Dinner, Advent Party, a reading week in the country, the Priory Dinner, and summer garden party.
 Students regularly combine with members of other colleges for sporting activities.
 A grant is available towards university gym facilities and cycle safety.

 Facilities for students with disabilities

 There is wheelchair access to the Joint Common Room (JCR/MCR, lecture room, tutorial rooms and the ground floor of the library.
 Applicants are encouraged to contact Blackfriars direct to discuss any specific needs.

-Graduate students are members of the Joint Common Room (JCR) and are also invited to events held by the Middle Common Room and Senior Common Room.
-The JCR organises regular meals and social events and the MCR/SCR holds several social evenings each term for fellows, tutors, friars, visiting scholars and graduate students to meet informally.
+Graduate students are members both of the Joint Common Room (JCR/MCR) and of the joint MCR/SCR.
+The JCR organises regular meals and social events and the MCR/SCR holds several social evenings each term so that fellows, tutors, friars, visiting scholars and graduate students may mix informally.